saeedkhademidoroh/taverta-hub/README.md

 ## 🛠️ Development

-Clone the repo and explore individual components.
+Clone the repository and explore individual components.
 Each module is self-contained and documented.

 ```bash
 git clone https://github.com/saeedkhademidoroh/taverta-hub.git